Rotoiti Whare Rakau

-Located within a native beech forest on the edge of Nelson Lakes National Park and near Lake Rotoiti, Te Whare Raku is conceived as a series of pods, carefully layered throughout the landscape to minimise ecological impact while offering varied spatial experiences of the forest environment.
+Located within a native beech forest on the edge of Nelson Lakes National Park and near Lake Rotoiti, Te Whare Rakau is conceived as a series of pods, carefully layered throughout the landscape to minimise ecological impact while offering varied spatial experiences of the forest environment.

 Each pod serves a distinct function and is sited to engage with a different stratum of the forest.
 At the forest floor sits the boatshed; nestled among the trunks is the guest accommodation; and elevated within the canopy are the main living areas and primary bedrooms